 Status: Active.
 In 2019, the Council directed staff to move forward with a pilot study due to the ongoing need to address flooding issues.
 The Town contracted with the Center for Neighborhood Technology (CNT), resulting in a "RainReady" report in May 2020.
 The Stormwater Advisory Commission received information on RainReady follow up work and provided review comments.
-Staff continue to pursue related follow up actions, with active work including but not limited to: drafting a town wide flood resilience framework; exploring obtaining contractual support with single family residential scale technical assistance/assessments; compiling and publishing a directory of contractors available to provide assistance to residents; and reviewing and including relevant recommendations in the new Comprehensive Plan.
+Staff continue to pursue related follow up actions, with active work including but not limited to: drafting a town wide flood resilience framework; exploring obtaining contractual support with single family residential scale technical assistance/assessments; and compiling and publishing a directory of contractors available to provide assistance to residents.
 The other items (2-8) in this monthly report are also relevant.